Summary

 - Queries

 - The amount of tests and the contents of your requests depends on the nature of your integration.
 This should've been provided to you already by your team.
-For example, you might want to confirm you can both get and post data via the API.
+For example, you might want to confirm you can both import and export certain data via the API.